exercism/go/exercises/practice/nth-prime/.docs/instructions.append.md

+# Instructions append

-For inputs lesser than `1`, your function needs to return an error with the message: `Input must be greater than 1` and 0 as the answer.
-In case the input is acceptable, return `nil` and the actual prime number.
+For inputs lesser than `1`, the nth prime number can't be computed.
+In that case, your function must return an error.
+The error message should be descriptive of the error.
+In case the input is inside a valid range, the function must return the actual prime number and no error.